igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 # ECN-Echo Event Bit   {#ecn-echo}

-While the primary focus of the draft is on exposing packet loss, modern network can report congestion events before they have to drop packets due to congestion, as described in {{ECN}}.
-When transport protocols communicate ECN-Echo feedback under encryption, this signal cannot be observed by the network operators.
-When tasked with diagnosing a network performance problem, knowledge of a congestion downstream of an observation point can be intrumental.
+While the primary focus of the draft is on exposing packet loss, modern networks can report congestion before they are forced to drop packets, as described in
+{{ECN}}.
+When transport protocols keep ECN-Echo feedback under encryption, this signal cannot be observed by the network operators.
+When tasked with diagnosing network performance problems, knowledge of a congestion downstream of an observation point can be intrumental.

 If downstream congestion information is desired, this information can be signaled with an additinal bit.